pjrios/planner-from-start/README.md

 - Sliding-window text chunking with configurable chunk size and overlap.
 - SentenceTransformer embeddings with automatic CPU/MPS/CUDA device selection.
 - Persistent local vector storage powered by ChromaDB.
+- Built-in web interface for uploading documents and running semantic searches with provenance metadata.

 ## Quick start (macOS)
 Run the setup script, which installs dependencies, downloads the embedding model, and